Neality-lab/AquaForSwiftUI/README.md

 **Parameters:**
 - `style`: The style of the toggle (`.toggle` or `.push`).
 - `aquaColor`: The color applied to the toggle.
 Changes the appearance based on the toggle's state.
 - `colorShadow`: A Boolean value to determine whether to apply a shadow effect.
+Default value is true.

 **Note:** `AquaToggleStyle` is also composed using `AquaFrameModifier` to handle the color, shadow, and shape styling.